 Each faculty member sets the marking criteria for his/her course in reflection to the learning outcome of the course(s).
 The criteria are audited by the Programme Coordinator for scrutiny.
-In case the Programme Coordinator or another faculty member is unable to scrutinize the marking criteria for any specialized course, then the assistance of an external faculty member is requested.
-All courses carry a marking criteria scheme based on the demands of the learning outcomes.
-The Programme Coordinator is liable for ensuring that each of his/her faculty members have the correct marking criteria in place.
+In case the Programme Coordinator or another faculty

 Any person (first marker) marking a particular assignment, will do so based upon the specific marking criteria defined for this particular course.
 The marker will then determine the extent to which the assignment meets these criteria and the final mark will be awarded based on the relevant deviation and /or compliance from such criteria.